Indezine Logo

 Troubleshooting Slide Numbers

-1. Check whether the slide objects are overlapping the slide numbers in both the Normal and Slide Master views.
+1. Check whether slide objects are overlapping slide numbers in both the Normal and Slide Master views.

-2. If that doesn't work, select the View tab on the Ribbon and click the Slide Master button (refer to Figure 3, earlier on this page).
+2. If this approach doesn't work, select the View tab on the Ribbon and click the Slide Master button, as shown in Figure 3, previously on this page.

-3. This will take you to Slide Master view, select the Slide Master on the left pane (the larger thumbnail on the top of other smaller thumbnails).
-Now, click the Master Layout button, as shown highlighted in red within Figure 5.
+3. This action will take you to Slide Master view, select the Slide Master on the left pane (the larger thumbnail on the top of other smaller thumbnails).
+Now, click the Master Layout button, as shown highlighted in red within Figure 5, below.

 4. Master Layout button